Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Introduction

 \subsection{Background of Rydberg Atomic Quantum Receivers}

-Historically, the development of applying the Rydberg atom to the radio frequency (RF) domain progressed through two primary stages.
-The first phase, primarily driven by the physics and quantum optics communities, focused on fundamental experimental verification for the RF signal detection with Rydberg atoms \cite{sedlacek2012microwave}.
+Historically, the application of Rydberg atoms to the radio frequency (RF) domain progressed through two primary stages.
+The first phase, primarily driven by the physics and quantum optics communities, focused on fundamental experimental demonstrations of RF signal detection with Rydberg atoms \cite{sedlacek2012microwave}.
 During this period, significant experimental progress has been made in demonstrating the capabilities of RAQRs, including digital communications \cite{meyer2018digital} using electromagnetically induced transparency (EIT) effect, signal reception under various modulations \cite{ref_holloway_psk}, and multi-band detection by utilizing different Rydberg transitions \cite{ref_meyer_multiband}.

-The second stage, which rose to prominence from 2024 to present, marks a shift toward a telecommunications-oriented perspective.
-Researchers started leveraging Rydberg physical models for various communication scenarios, e.g., multiple input multiple output (MIMO) communications \cite{ref_cui_mimo, 11161431}, and wireless sensing \cite{10972179, 11301641, 11429587}.
+The second stage, which rose to prominence from 2024 to the present, marks a shift toward a telecommunications-oriented perspective.
+Researchers started leveraging Rydberg physical models for various communication scenarios, e.g., fundamental performance analysis \cite{ref_gong_overview, chen-Rydberg1}, multiple-input multiple-output (MIMO) communications \cite{ref_cui_mimo, 10972179}, and wireless sensing \cite{11301641, 11429587, chen-Rydberg2}.
 In this stage, this receiver architecture is termed the Rydberg atomic quantum receiver (RAQR) \cite{10972179} or Rydberg atomic receiver (RARE) \cite{11429587}.
 Unlike the experimental nature of the first phase, this recent wave of research is predominantly theoretical, relying on simulations to verify concepts.
 As such, these system-level applications are still in their infancy and require further validation.